Urbane Bronze vs. Iron Ore, Porpoise, & 6 Popular Greige Paint Colors

 If you’re wondering how similar Urbane Bronze and Peppercorn are, you’re REALLY looking at a wild range of colors.
 Let’s find out the key differences between these two bad boys…

-- Peppercorn can have a mild green undertone and a touch of violet that can pop through sometimes.
-On the other hand, Urbane Bronze is committed to green and nothing else.
+- Peppercorn can have a mild green undertone and a touch of purple-blue that sometimes pops through.
+On the other hand, Urbane Bronze is committed to green—nothing else.

-- Peppercorn can be an odd choice for a kitchen island due to its unpredictable undertones, whereas Urbane is more consistent.
+- Peppercorn can be a tricky choice for a kitchen island due to its unpredictable undertones, whereas Urbane is more consistent.
 As for front doors, the same applies.
 In all, while these two shades are both dark neutrals, they’re going in opposite directions.

 KYLIE M’S FAVE COLOR

 Comparing these two is like comparing apples to oranges.
-Sure, they have a similar shape (both being darker colors), but they don’t taste at ALL the same.
+Sure, they have a similar shape (both are darker), but they don’t taste at all the same.
 Peppercorn is an interesting solution when I need a slightly more gray-based color with a vague, almost stormy warmth.
 Urbane Bronze is the choice when I need some definite warmth and a green undertone.

 Sherwin Williams Peppercorn: Paint Color Review